CSEA-AUC/CSEA-Summer24-Internships-and-Job-Opportunities/Resume Writing Resources/README.md

 # Resume Writing Resources
 ## Overview
-This folder contains two resume templates in LaTex.
-In this README file, you will find instructions on how to use them and some resources for writing in LaTex.
+This folder contains two resume templates in LaTeX.
+In this README file, you will find instructions on how to use them and some resources for writing in LaTeX.

 ## How to Use Template 1
 1- Create a new project on overleaf.com
 2- Copy the main.tex in "Template 1" folder to the Overleaf project.
-3- In the Overleaf project, click on the "Menu" button on the top left and change the compiler to "XeLaTex" and the TeX Live version to "2016 (Overleaf v1) (Legacy)".
+3- In the Overleaf project, click on the "Menu" button on the top left and change the compiler to `XeLaTeX` and the TeX Live version to "2016 (Overleaf v1) (Legacy)".
 4- Modify the template with your information.
 5- Click "Recompile" to see the output.
 6- When you are done, click the "Download PDF" icon beside the Recompile button.

 ## How to Use Template 2
+Follow same steps as Template 1, but set the compiler to `pdfLaTeX` and the version to the latest one.

+This template is taken and modified from [here](https://github.com/jack17davis/TeXume/tree/master)

 ## LaTex Resources
 - [Learn LaTex in 30 min](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).